TSFoster/elpc/content/membership.md

 title: Membership
 is_page: true
 ---

-ELPC is a friendly volunteer run club.
-Our aim to provide members and guests of all ages and standards the opportunity to develop their game through social and competitive play while respecting each other and having fun.
+**ELPC** is a friendly, volunteer-run club dedicated to offering players of all ages and skill levels the chance to improve their game through both social and competitive play.
+We focus on creating a respectful and fun environment for everyone.

-Annual membership is available at £15 for which members benefit from reduce rate sessions, member only coaching sessions, access to the club ball machine and special member only festivals and tournaments.
+Annual membership is just £15, which provides members with several perks, including discounted session rates, exclusive coaching sessions, access to the club’s ball machine, and invitations to special members-only festivals and tournaments.

 ![](/assets/christmas.jpg "Christmas Tournament")